-Pat was born in Dublin, Ireland in 1950 and came to America with her identical twin sister Mike.
+M. Patricia “Pat” Capin, 73, of Belton passed away on August 24, 2023 in Temple, Texas.
+She was born in Dublin, Ireland on June 14, 1950 and came to America with her identical twin sister Mike.

 Predeceased by her adoptive parents Guy E. and Pauline D. Capin.
 Her birth mother Mary Petty Dunleavy of Doolin, Co Claire, Ireland, and her beloved husband Edward W. (Ted) MacLean, also predeceased her.
 In tragic and heartbreaking circumstances, she was predeceased by two nieces: Jacque and Cheyenne, and two nephews, Mitch and Michael.